-- design methods for moderate-scale reinforced concrete slabs, beams, columns, and joints, which are tested to failure. - 4.
-Mechanical Vibrations Laboratory.
-For conducting free and forced vibration and earthquake response experiments on small model structures such as a three-story building, a portal frame, and a water intake/outlet tower for a reservoir.
-Two electromagnetic exciters, each with a 30-pound dynamic force rating, are available for generating steady state forced vibrations.
-A number of accelerometers.
-LVDTs (displacement transducers), and potentiometers are available for measuring the motions of the structure.
-A laboratory view-based computer-controlled dynamic data acquisition system, an oscilloscope, and a spectrum analyzer are used to visualize and record the motion of the model structures - Two small electromagnetic and servohydraulic shaking tables (1.5 ft. x 1.5 ft. and 2 ft. x 4 ft.) are available to simulate the dynamic response of structures to base excitation such as earthquake ground motions. - 5.
-Environmental Engineering Laboratories.
-For the study of basic laboratory techniques for characterizing water and wastewaters.
-Selected experiments include measurement of biochemical oxygen demand, suspended solids, dissolved oxygen hardness, and other parameters used in water quality control. - Soil Mechanics Laboratory.
-For performing experiments to establish data required for soil classification, soil compaction, shear strength of soils, soil settlement, and consolidation characteristics of soils. - Advanced Soil Mechanics Laboratory.
-For presenting and performing advanced triaxial, simple shear, and consolidation soil tests.
-For demonstration of cyclic soil testing techniques and advanced data acquisition and processing.
+The Mechanical Vibrations Laboratory is used for conducting free and forced vibration and earthquake response experiments on small model structures such as a threestory building, a portal frame, and a water intake/outlet tower for a reservoir.
+Two electromagnetic exciters, each with a 30pound dynamic force rating, are available for generating steady state forced vibrations.
+A number of accelerometers, LVDTs (displacement transducers), and potentiometers are available for measuring the motions of the structure.
+A laboratory viewbased computer-controlled dynamic data acquisition system, an oscilloscope, and a spectrum analyzer are used to visualize and record the motion of the model structures

+Two small electromagnetic and servohydraulic shaking tables (1.5 ft. x 1.5 ft. and 2 ft. x 4 ft.) are available to simulate the dynamic response of structures to base excitation such as earthquake ground motions.